kiante-fernandez/webgazer-qualtrics/qualtrics/continuous-tracking-guide.md

 **Sampling Rate:** Default sampling rate is determined by the WebEyeTrack library (typically 15-30 Hz depending on device).
 Higher rates generate more data.

-**Recalibration Frequency:** Consider adding recalibration questions at any interval (Q5, Q15, Q25) or skip entirely.

 **Selective Tracking:** Only add tracking JavaScript to questions you want to track.
 Skip questions don't need tracking code.

 ### Troubleshooting